Ipswich

 St Margaret's Church, Ipswich

 For over 700 years, St Margaret’s has been at the heart of Ipswich.
 See our magnificent 15th century roof and our 21st century bellringing gallery.
-Self-guide with a leaflet (including one for children) and see our exhibit of the roof carvings.
+Self-guide with a leaflet (including one for children) and see our exhibit of the medieval carvings.

 St Peter's by the Waterfront & The Ipswich Charter Hangings